Yon4800/Minecraft_Error888/README.md

 - If you use it for live commentary, etc., I would appreciate it if you could credit the URL of this version.
 - Crashes may occur, but this is by design.
 - Windows PC is recommended.
 Some strange things may not happen on Android.
+- Sometimes it behaves strangely, so use at your own risk.

 ## 動かし方